 The marinaded beets are my dad’s specialty and they taste so good that I wanted to incorporate them into this dish.

-I used my honey mustard vinaigrette to marinade the beets.
-Feel free to use another dressing if you are AIP or don’t have the ingredients on hand.
+I used my honey mustard vinaigrette to marinate the beets.
+Feel free to use another dressing if you are following the autoimmune protocol (AIP) or don’t have the ingredients on hand.
 It also works well with a simple olive oil, balsamic vinegar dressing.
 The thinner you slice the beets the more delicious this dish will be.
 Once you have your slices place them into a medium bowl and cover every layer with the vinaigrette.
-Marinade for at least 20 minutes, the longer the tastier.
-In the meantime you can prepare the rest of the salad.
+Marinate for at least 20 minutes, the longer the tastier.
+In the meantime, you can prepare the rest of the salad.

 Cut the figs in quarters and remove the seeds from the pomegranate.
 For an easy way to peel a pomegranate heck out this video.
 Once the beets are done marinating place them onto the arugula and spinach and drizzle with the left-over vinaigrette, that will now be purple.
-Add the figs, pomegranate and pecans (omit if you are AIP) and voila, a super tasty holiday salad is done.
+Add the figs, pomegranate, and pecans (omit on AIP) and voila, a super tasty holiday salad is done.